nicko-lee/react-nd-myReads-a-book-tracking-app/README.md

 * **ES6** - good experience getting the hang of ES6 syntax and way of doing things which are often shorter and more elegant.
 * **Coding standards and Udacity style guides** - style guide for Git messages.
 Getting the hang of good practices.
 * **PropTypes package** - good practice and helps in debugging given JavaScript is loosely typed this provides some guardrails.
+* **Deploying** - what's the point of doing all this "devving" if it only works on localhost on your local machine lol.
+Real devs got their stuff on Chrome/Firefox right?
+Good experience using a PaaS (Heroku) to deploy my app to share it with friends and family.

 ## How to start the frontend React App
 * Simply `git clone` the repo.